aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export TEX to PPSM" h2="Export TEX to PPSM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components for Java developers that enables them to easily convert TEX to PPSM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and efficient way to manipulate documents, spreadsheets, presentations, and other file formats.

+The process of converting TEX to PPSM begins with Aspose.PDF for Java, which is a powerful PDF processing API that enables developers to export TEX to PPTX.
+This API provides a wide range of features, such as the ability to create, edit, and convert PDF documents, as well as the ability to extract text, images, and other content from PDFs.

+Once the TEX document has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPSM.
+This PowerPoint Processing API provides a comprehensive set of features for manipulating PowerPoint presentations, such as the ability to create, edit, and convert presentations, as well as the ability to extract text, images, and other content from presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert TEX to PPSM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export TEX to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSM.
+By using Aspose.Total for Java, developers can quickly and easily convert TEX to PPSM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and efficient way to manipulate documents, spreadsheets, presentations, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}